Tukito14/Segment-Trees/README.md

  EX: ```st.update(5,0);```

- This would update the tree we created at its 6th cell due to how vectors are counted.
+ This would update the tree we created at its 6th node due to how vectors are counted.

  ![image](https://user-images.githubusercontent.com/72944152/163906668-11c3b015-bf0c-4d0e-bb12-eaf5123c3d71.png)